Privy Council (United Kingdom)

-The Privy Council (PC), officially His Majesty's Most Honourable Privy Council, is a formal body of advisers to the sovereign of the United Kingdom.
-Its membership mainly comprises senior politicians who are current or former members of either the House of Commons or the House of Lords.
+The Privy Council, formally His Majesty's Most Honourable Privy Council, is a formal body of advisers to the sovereign of the United Kingdom.
+Its members, known as privy counsellors, are mainly senior politicians who are current or former members of either the House of Commons or the House of Lords.

-The Privy Council formally advises the sovereign on the exercise of the Royal Prerogative, and as a body corporate (as King-in-Council) it issues executive instruments known as Orders in Council which, among other powers, enact Acts of Parliament.
-The Council also holds the delegated authority to issue Orders of Council, mostly used to regulate certain public institutions.
-The Council advises the sovereign on the issuing of Royal Charters, which are used to grant special status to incorporated bodies, and city or borough status to local authorities.
-Otherwise, the Privy Council's powers have now been largely replaced by its executive committee, the Cabinet of the United Kingdom.
+The Privy Council formally advises the sovereign on the exercise of the royal prerogative.
+The King-in-Council issues executive instruments known as Orders in Council.
+The Privy Council also holds the delegated authority to issue Orders of Council, mostly used to regulate certain public institutions.
+It advises the sovereign on the issuing of royal charters, which are used to grant special status to incorporated bodies, and city or borough status to local authorities.
+Otherwise, the Privy Council's powers have now been largely reserved to its executive committee, the Cabinet of the United Kingdom, which serves as the senior decision-making body of the government.
+The council is administratively headed by the Lord President of the Council who is a member of the cabinet, and appointed on the advice of the Prime Minister.

 Certain judicial functions are also performed by the King-in-Council, although in practice its actual work of hearing and deciding upon cases is carried out day-to-day by the Judicial Committee of the Privy Council.
 The Judicial Committee consists of senior judges appointed as privy counsellors: predominantly justices of the Supreme Court of the United Kingdom and senior judges from the Commonwealth.
-The Privy Council formerly acted as the High Court of Appeal for the entire British Empire (other than for the United Kingdom itself).
-It continues to hear judicial appeals from some other independent Commonwealth countries, as well as Crown Dependencies and British Overseas Territories.
+The Privy Council formerly acted as the final court of appeal for the entire British Empire (other than for the United Kingdom itself).
+It continues to be the highest court of appeal in some Commonwealth countries, Crown Dependencies, British Overseas Territories, as well as for a few institutions in the United Kingdom.

 History

 The Privy Council of the United Kingdom, created on 1 January 1801, was preceded by the Privy Council of Scotland, the Privy Council of England, and the Privy Council of Great Britain (1708–1800).
+Its continued existence has been described as "more or less a constitutional and historical accident".
 The key events in the formation of the modern Privy Council are given below: